JKindonNtx/solutions-euc/documentation/BP-XXXX-EUC Performance benchmarking best practices/BP-XXXX/BP-XXXX.md

 # Introduction

 In this document, we describe the best practices for running EUC performance benchmark tests.
 At Nutanix, we run benchmark tests with EUC workloads for a number of reasons.

 First, we have to make sure that there is no regression with an EUC workload when you upgrade the Nutanix Cloud Infrastructure (NCI) to a newer version.

-We also run EUC performance benchmark tests to show the performance impact in various publications, like reference architectures, Nutanix Validated Designs, Technotes, and different online publications.
+We also run EUC benchmark tests to show the performance impact in various publications, like Reference Architectures, Nutanix Validated Designs, Technotes, and different online publications.

 And finally, we run these tests to validate the performance on different hardware platforms, with different CPU, memory and storage configurations.
 This helps us fine tune the Nutanix Sizer tool.

 An important aspect of running performance benchmark tests is to get consistent results.
 Once you are able to get consistent results, you are able to define a baseline, once done you can change the infrastructure or configuration, run the same test, and then determine the impact of that change.